-Folder name (indented) Contents . openSF home root ☐ "openSF".
-Starting-up script. ☐ "openSF_updater".
-Script that updates openSF uninstall".
-Uninstaller ☐ "openSF.properties".
-The configuration file. □ configuration Folder that contains Eclipse related files ☐ data Folder with scripts to export an openSF database to XML, files to import and a global configuration file template ☐ features Folder that contains Eclipse related files □ p2 Folder that contains Eclipse related files ☐ ParameterEditor Folder that contains the ParameterEditor executable □ plugins Folder that contains the plugins used by openSF □ readme Folder that contains Eclipse related files □ workspace Eclipse related empty folder □ sessions openSF sessions root folder <session_name></session_name> Session folder.
+Folder name (indented) Contents openSF home root "openSF".
+Starting-up script. "openSF_updater".
+Script that updates openSF "uninstall".
+Uninstaller "openSF.properties".
+The configuration file.
+LICENCE file.
+Only in Windows distribution: eclipsec.exe, openSF.ini, artifacts.xml. □ configuration Folder that contains Eclipse related files □ data Folder with a global configuration file template as well as a database template.
+Inside xml/import folder there are xsl files intended to transform old formatted XML files into OpenSF databases. ☐ features Folder that contains Eclipse related files □ p2 Folder that contains Eclipse related files ☐ ParameterEditor Folder that contains the ParameterEditor executable □ plugins Folder that contains the plugins used by openSF □ readme Folder that contains Eclipse related files □ workspace Eclipse related empty folder □ sessions openSF sessions root folder □ <session_name></session_name> Session folder.
 Every session, once executed, has one directory structured as this one.
-This folder will have the session script and, if generated, the session report.
-This folder will also have the input and configuration files used by the modules and their outputs. □ resources/documentation Default folder for framework documentation. □ test Test folder for openSF validation scenario.
-This folder contains the modules binaries for running the test simulation. ☐ lib: shared libraries bin: modules binaries doc: validation documentation data: files used in the validation scenario conf: example configuration files.
-This includes GlobalConfiguration.xml, a template for the global configuration file the user needs to mandatorily supply manually. o input: sample input product files o scripts: mySQL database scripts o timeline: example timeline scenario file
+However, if the execution is of type Timeline or Iteration, there will be a parent folder with several sub-session executions located under it.
+Each normal session folder (or timeline/iteration subfolder) will have the session script and, if generated, the session report.
+This folder will also have the input and configuration files used by the modules and their outputs. □ resources/documentation Default folder for framework documentation.

+Folder name (indented) Contents

+□ test Test folder for openSF validation scenario.
+This folder contains the modules binaries for running the test simulation.

+□ lib: shared libraries

+bin: modules binaries

+data: files used in the validation scenario

+conf: example configuration files.
+This includes GlobalConfiguration.xml, a template for the global configuration file the user needs to mandatorily supply manually.

+input: sample input product files

+database: validation database in sql and xml formats

+o timeline: example timeline scenario file